 How are you going to measure success?
 What in your mind is a successful launch?
 5 users?
 50 users?
 5 million users?
 Do you have revenue targets that you are looking to hit?
 Do you have performance metrics you are looking to track?
 Defining the success criteria for the launch is important and informs the overall launch plan.

 A sales and marketing strategy should include how you are going to leverage both your sales team and your marketing team for the launch.
 It should include buyer personas and target audiences (including those that tested the prototype).
 It should involve creating content and messaging about your product (what your product or service is, what problem and pain points your product solves.
 It should include a go-to-market plan with the messaging that has been defined specifically for each media outlet that you are going to leverage for the messaging (ex. an initial landing page, social media, press releases, blog posts, influencers, etc).
 It should include a launch event.
+And it should include analytics tracking.

 A Support Plan for questions or issues that arise when adoption begins.
 It is almost inevitable that you will get questions from your users, as well as questions about the product itself from potential users.
 Have channels to intake those questions and team members prepared to respond.